 PIT & HIC Training

-For the first time in 2018, all participating agencies will enter their PIT and HIC data directly into an online PIT Portal.
-All projects that enter data into the HMIS will upload to the Online PIT Portal a ServicePoint report that will provide the count of clients housed on the night of the count.
-Non-HMIS providers will manually enter their PIT data into the online portal.
+For the first time in 2018, all participating agencies were able to enter their PIT and HIC data directly into an online PIT Portal.
+All projects that enter data into the HMIS uploaded to the Online PIT Portal a ServicePoint report that will provide the count of clients housed on the night of the count.
+Non-HMIS providers manually entered their PIT data into the online portal.

 Sheltered PIT and Housing inventory chart documents